 Create email campaigns

-You can create an email campaign in 3 ways:
+You can create email campaigns in 3 ways:

-The process of creating the template and related settings is the same in all cases.
-The only difference is how you define your audience:
+The template creation process and settings remain the same across all methods.
+The key difference is how you define your audience:

 Choose your email builder

-After creating a new campaign in the Campaigns section or double-clicking the email node in Scenarios, you'll see 3 options:
+When you create a new campaign or open an email node in a scenario, you'll see 3 options:

-• Reuse a template you already created in the Asset Manager.
+- Reuse template: Start with a template from the Asset Manager.

-To learn how to create an email template in Bloomreach Engagement, read the Email Editors article.
-This article explains the settings related to sending an email campaign.
+To learn how to create email templates, read the Email Editors article.

 Note